-- QIR - Physicians who are not enrolled in the PDI plan, qualify for the negotiated Quarantine Income Replacement (QIR) benefit.
-This benefit will be administered by Doctors of BC’s insurance department, and will pay out for a maximum of two weeks in the amount of $3,050 (taxable).
+QIR - Physicians who are not enrolled in the PDI plan, qualify for the negotiated Quarantine Income Replacement (QIR) benefit.
+This benefit is administered by Doctors of BC’s insurance department, and will pay out for a maximum of two weeks in the amount of $3,050 (taxable).
 This benefit is available multiple times if the physician faces new exposure and re-quarantine.
-To qualify, the physician must be an active practicing member of the College of Physicians and Surgeons, and quarantine must be directed in writing by either the Provincial Health Officer or a Medical Health Officer.
-A claim form must be completed along with a copy of the Health Officer’s written direction to quarantine.
+To qualify, the physician must be an active practicing member of the College of Physicians and Surgeons, and quarantine must be directed in writing by the Provincial Health Officer, a Medical Health Officer, a Health Authority or a Department Head.
+A claim form must be completed along with a copy of the written direction to quarantine.

-- Business Continuity Coverage – income replacement payments may be available under a physicians’ medical office insurance package.
-Under Doctors of BC’s medical office insurance package sold through Westland Insurance, income replacement payments would only be available if the government mandated closure/quarantine of the geographical region where the office was located, and would pay for a maximum of 30 days.
+Business Continuity Coverage – income replacement payments may be available under a physicians’ medical office insurance package.
+Under Doctors of BC’s medical office insurance package sold through Westland Insurance, income replacement payments would only be available if a Civil Authority mandated closure/quarantine of the geographical region where the office was located, and would pay for a maximum of 30 days.
+The insurer is presently reviewing office closure claims on a case-by-case basis.
+Physicians experiencing potential business interruption loss may wish to report it to their insurer, to determine claim coverage based on the details of their situation.
 Contact your medical office insurer for details.